Planetary seismology as a test of modified gravity proposals: Earth model in Ricci-based gravity

-where ${\Omega^\alpha}_{\nu}$ is the deformation matrix which depends on the particular theory, that is, gravitational Lagrangian $\mathcal{L}_G$ considered.
-It turns out that $\mathcal{L}_G$ can be expressed on-shell as a function of the matter fields and the space-time metric $g_{\mu\nu}$, so the deformation matrix ${\Omega^\alpha}_{\nu}$ is also a function of them.
-Its determinant is denoted by vertical bars as in equation \eqref{eq:feRBG}.
+where ${\Omega^\alpha}_{\nu}$ is the deformation matrix that depends on the particular theory, that is, gravitational Lagrangian $\mathcal{L}_G$ considered.
+It turns out that $\mathcal{L}_G$ can be expressed on shell as a function of the matter fields and the space-time metric $g_{\mu\nu}$, so the deformation matrix ${\Omega^\alpha}_{\nu}$ is also a function of them.
+Its determinant is denoted by vertical bars as in Eq. \eqref{eq:feRBG}.
 Moreover, it is obvious now from the form of (\ref{eq:feRBG}) that RBG theories provide the second-order field equations which in vacuum, that is, ${T_\mu}^{\nu}=0$, reduce to the GR counterparts.
 This also means that there is no extra degree of freedom propagating in these theories apart from the usual two polarization of the gravitational field.

-We are interested in the non-relativistic limit of the field equations \eqref{eq:feRBG}.
+We are interested in the nonrelativistic limit of the field equations \eqref{eq:feRBG}.
 In the case of Palatini $f(R)$ \cite{toniato} and EiBI \cite{banados,pani} gravities the Poisson equation can be written in the form

 where $\phi$ is gravitational potential, $\kappa=8\pi G$ while $\alpha$ a theory parameter, taking the forms $\alpha=2\beta$ for Palatini $f(R)$ ($\beta$ is the parameter accompanying the quadratic term) and $\alpha=\epsilon/2$ for EiBI ($\epsilon=1/M_{BI}$, with $M_{BI}$ being the Born-Infeld mass)\footnote{The similarity of the Poisson equation in those two gravity proposals is not a coincidence - the EiBI gravity in the 1st order approximation reduces to Palatini gravity with the quadratic term \cite{pani2}.
-On the other hand, only the quadratic term enters the non-relativistic equations since further curvature scalar terms enter the equations on the sixth order \cite{toniato}.}.
+On the other hand, only the quadratic term $R^2$ enters the non-relativistic equations since further curvature scalar terms enter the equations on the sixth order \cite{toniato}.}.